-Lobster Homarus spp can be split into gammarus and americanus, but for the UK fleet the gammarus (European lobster) is the most relevant.
+Lobster Homarus spp can be split into gammarus and americanus, but for the UK gammarus fleet the (European lobster) is the most relevant.
 The European lobster can be found from Scandinavia to North Africa.
-It can also be found in the Black and Mediterranean seas. $^{\rm 10}$
+It can also be found in the Black and Mediterranean seas.
+10